nextstrain/nextstrain-walkthrough/README.md

   --output-sequences results/subsampled_sequences.fasta
 ```

+> [!WARNING]
+> This small sample is not likely to be representative of the broader population.
+> Therefore, any inference based on this data should be treated with caution.

 ### Align genomes

 Next, we align the genome sequences of our subsampled data to a single reference genome.